 It just so happens that the same building houses brand-new locations of two of the metro area’s favorite sweet shops.
 Eb & Bean’s third outpost offers from-scratch (and often non-dairy) fro-yo creatively topped with locally made sauces and crunchies, like cookies from Bakeshop and cold brew coffee caramel.
 Next door, Lake Oswego favorite (and four time Cupcake Wars winner) Kyra’s Bake Shop offers award-winning gluten-free cupcakes and treats.

 There’s more to come this fall too.
-R&R bar will soon conjure vacation vibes with dishes like coconut shrimp and Baja-style fish tacos alongside mai tais and margaritas.
-Ranch Pizza, known for its thick-crust and Detroit-style squares, is opening its second location just a couple blocks away, and it’s sharing the space with Bentley’s Bagels, which aims to recreate the famed New York boiled bagel.
-Top Burmese, which specializes in Myanmar cuisine like tea leaf salad, will takeover the Kim Jong Smokehouse spot, just a short hop from brand-new Boiling Bowl restaurant that lets diners DIY their dinner with build your own salad rolls and bowls of pho.
+R&R bar conjures vacation vibes with dishes like coconut shrimp and Baja-style fish tacos alongside mai tais and margaritas.
+Ranch Pizza, known for its thick-crust and Detroit-style squares, is opened its second location just a couple blocks away, and it’s sharing the space with Bentley’s Bagels, which aims to recreate the famed New York boiled bagel.
+Top Burmese, which specializes in Myanmar cuisine like tea leaf salad, took over the Kim Jong Smokehouse spot, just a short hop from brand-new Boiling Bowl restaurant that lets diners DIY their dinner with build your own salad rolls and bowls of pho.

 That’s just one street.
 What’s happening on Northwest 23rd?
 Plenty.
 Perennially packed Eastside favorites Pine State Biscuits and Life of Pie Pizza crossed the river and set up shop in summer 2018.
 They anchor the new building that formerly housed the old Besaw’s, along with smoothie-bowl king Moberi.